tumpio/requestcontrol/README.rst

 Development
 ~~~~~~~~~~~

-Clone repository and setup dev environment with `npm`_
+Clone repository and setup development environment with `npm`_

 ::